 Covid-19 Accelerator and the Rapid Change

-Digital technologies have entered all aspects of everyday life, from researching, collaborating, ordering and purchasing whatever needed.
+Digital technologies have entered all aspects of everyday life, from researching, collaborating, ordering, and purchasing whatever needed.
 These new habits will become important for travel companies as well.
 Travelers expect an on-demand and foremost personalized service with seamless communication through various channels.

-People are reading online reviews and want to do everything online, get fast responses, tickets, reservations and vouchers directly to their inbox or phone.
-Behind the curtain, travel companies are required to be fast in responses, making quotes, share the latest health and security updates, have risk-free cancellation and rebooking procedures, collaborate with suppliers, respond to inquiries, have colleagues working from different addresses, increase efficiency and revenue, understand the business performance and minimize risks.
+People are reading online reviews and want to do everything online, get fast responses, tickets, reservations, and vouchers directly to their inbox or phone.
+Behind the curtain, travel companies are required to be fast in responses, making quotes, share the latest health and security updates, have risk-free cancellation and rebooking processes, collaborate with suppliers, respond to inquiries, have colleagues working from different addresses, increase efficiency and revenue, understand the business performance, and minimize risks.
 With the essential automation of engagement follow-ups and collecting customer feedback in order to develop after-sales and new opportunities, the importance of proceeding with digital transformation for travel companies is now more critical than ever.

-Statistics on EU population participating in tourism clearly present the volume of travelers amongst GenZ, Millennials and Generation X, generations fully embracing the digital channels and technologies.
+Statistics on EU population participating in tourism clearly present the volume of travelers amongst GenZ, Millennials, and Generation X; generations fully embracing the digital channels and technologies.

-Activities and experiences are what consumers engage in when away from home, and during COVID 19 these in-person experience services were impacted enormously.
+Activities and experiences are what consumers engage in when away from home, and during Covid-19 these in-person experience services were impacted enormously.
 Pre-crisis, there was a strong preference for shopping by international and domestic visitors, spending 15 times more on shopping than culture and heritage, followed by casinos.

-New Approach to Customers Segmentation
+New Approach to Customer Segmentation